 “As the temperature increases, the average kinetic energy increases … so as the temperature increases the pressure must also increase.
 The pressure is proportional to temperature.“

 So they claim the temperature will decrease, though, in fact, pressure can increase.
-Unless you personally have an engine that defies the laws of physics, this is complete and utter B.S.
+Unless you personally have an engine that defies the laws of physics, this is a complete and utter B.S.

 I don’t want to throw the baby out with the bathwater.
 But Lucas doesn’t instill a lot of confidence.
-They only provide baseless claims and some flat out lies.
+They only provide baseless claims and some flat-out lies.

 Lucas Oil Stabilizer seems to have put more into marketing than actual real-world research because they lean heavily on unsubstantiated claims than actual road-tested hard data.
 Also, the fact that not one single major conventional or petroleum oil retailer sells an oil stabilizer tells you something while other additives are available.